-GRIB 1 (WAFS) (10 MB four times a day) consisting of wind, temperature and humidity forecasts for standard levels; forecast height of tropopause, and maximum wind for T+6 to T+36, using a gridded binary code (WMO FM 92-IX Ext - GRIB).
-The forecast is issued four times a day based on the main runs of the Met Office Global Model, and available at around 0335 UTC/0935 UTC/1535 UTC/2135 UTC.
+GRIB 2 (WAFS) (20 MB four times a day) consisting of wind, temperature and humidity forecasts for standard levels; forecast height of tropopause, and maximum wind for T+6 to T+36, using a gridded binary code (WMO FM 92-IX Ext - GRIB Edition 2).
+The forecast is issued four times a day based on the main runs of the Met Office Global Model, with transmission commencing at around 0335 UTC/0935 UTC/1535 UTC/2135 UTC.

 Portable Network Graphics (PNG) SIGWX charts (4 MB a day) for the standard ICAO areas as specified in ANPs, produced by WAFC London and WAFC Washington.
 High- and medium-level BUFR formatted SIGWX data (approximately 2 MB per day) covering the same areas.
 Volcanic Ash Dispersion advisories in graphical format, when available, will be issued on this channel.